This is our favorite way to cook deer tenderloin!

 Mix marinade in a large bowl with a lid and set aside.

 Prepare the deer tenderloin by cutting into about 1″ thick slices.
 Pound on both sides with a meat mallet.
 Place in the marinade and set in the fridge overnight.

 When ready to fry, drain the meat.

-I use a large freezer bag filled with a seasoned flour mix to dredge the tenderloin slices and then fry in batches until all the tenderloin is cooked.
+I use a large freezer bag filled with a seasoned flour mix (or low carb flour blend like Bob’s Red Mill) to dredge the tenderloin slices and then fry in batches until all the tenderloin is cooked.

 Happy eating! 🙂

 DISCLAIMER: If you purchase from the links in this post you are helping support Heart of a Country Home at no extra charge to yourself.
 Thanks and Happy New Year!

 I know hunting season has arrived.

 Here’s one of my most popular venison recipes.